11. Concatenate

 Hang on.
 That doesn’t look right.
 Three values in ntsb-model, ntsb-number, and total-fatalities?
 It looks like we have the same total in other columns.
 But those three values should be combined with ntsb_model and so on, instead of on their own.

-We need to change the column names from the 2024 data, so that they match previous years.
+We need to change the column names from the 2024 data so they match previous years’.

 Luckily, there’s a way to do that.